-Hardentools is designed to harden your machine's overall security via the disabling of multiple Windows, Office, and Acrobat Reader features, including ActiveX, autorun, autoplay, and macros.
+Hardentools is designed to harden your machine's overall security by disabling multiple Windows, Office, and Acrobat Reader features, including ActiveX, autorun, autoplay, and macros.

 Hardentools is a straightforward application intended for users that want to increase Windows security in the most straightforward way possible.
 Hardentools can disable several system tools with a single click, which are generally of no real use to the casual user but can potentially leave a PC vulnerable to malware attacks.

-Bear in mind, after running Hardentools, you won't be able, for example, to do complex calculations with Microsoft Office Excel or use the Command-line terminal, but those are pretty much the only considerable "downsides" of having a slightly safer Windows environment.
+Bear in mind, after running Hardentools; you won't be able, for example, to do complex calculations with Microsoft Office Excel or use the Command-line terminal.
+Still, those are the only considerable "downsides" of having a slightly safer Windows environment.
 Before deciding to use it, make sure you read this document thoroughly and understand that, yes, something might break.
 If you experience malfunctions due to the modifications implemented by this tool, please do let us know.

 WARNING: This tool disables several features in Microsoft Office, Adobe Reader, and Windows, which may cause malfunctions to specific applications.
 Use this at your own risk.